Drak (mythology): Physical description

 Various fiery appearances are also typical for the Drak when it flies out at night.
 A shooting star, meteor, will-o'-the-wisp (German: Irrlicht) or lightning flash might thus very well be the Drak.
-The fiery appearance of the Drak it too variable to describe exhaustingly, thus only a few examples shall suffice.
-It might appear as a fire column or fire pillar, as various objects with a fiery tail (a broom, a glowing ball, a star), as a fiery red lump, a firelight, a fiery grain sack, and quite frequently as a fiery boom (with a broad head, a big head like a stove pot, or surrounded by blue firelight).
+The fiery appearance of the Drak is too variable to describe exhaustingly, thus only a few examples shall suffice.
+It might appear as a fire column or fire pillar, as various objects with a fiery tail (a broom, a glowing ball, a star), as a fiery red lump, a firelight, a fiery grain sack, and quite frequently as a fiery hay pole (with a broad head, a big head like a stove pot, or surrounded by blue firelight).
 Other appearances are more like animals, such as a fiery snake, cat, or chicken, a being with a big fiery head and a long black-blue tail, and a being with a big dog head and a glowing snake tail.
 Where the Drak is flying everything burns down.
 Because of that it is regarded as an omen of firestorm.
 The Drak might also burn down its owner's house if it feels mistreated.
-Names associated with the Draks fiery and tailed appearance are Herbrand (shooting star), Langschwanz (long tail), Kortschwanz (short tail), Schlingsteert (either gobble tail or entwining tail), Gluhswanz, Gluhstert or Glüsteert (all: glowing tail), and Salamander.
+Names associated with the Draks fiery and tailed appearance are Herbrand ("shooting star"), Langschwanz ("long tail"), Kortschwanz (short tail), Schlingsteert ("entwining tail"), Gluhswanz, Gluhstert or Glüsteert (all: glowing tail), and Salamander.
 It further is accompanied by infernal sulfur stench.

+The Plon is said to have seven heads (Note: Cf. the Russian zmeis multiheadedness.) according to the lore of Lusatian Heiligensee (i.e., Poświętne village in Osiecznica).

 Owning a Drak

 To win a Drak as one's domestic spirit a deal with the devil signed with one's own blood is necessary, thus the owners are often said to be witches (German: Hexen, sg.
 Hexe) or freemasons (German: Freimaurer (sg., pl.)).
 What makes owning a Drak so desirable despite the price of one's soul is the fact that the Drak brings its owner whatever they might covet by stealing it from the neighbors.
 A Draks owner is not allowed to pray or to go to church for communion.
 The Drak will take every third owner back to hell.

 There are several types of Drak.

+The Drache may act in the capacity of a Gelddrache, a bringer of money, gold and treasures to the owner. notes the lore is represented both among Germans and Slavs, i.e., the Gelddrache of Upper Lusatia is called peńežny zmij in the language of Sorbian Slavs (Note: Meiche and Grimm here cited by Mackensen.) which has been rendered as "penny-dragon" (cf. below).